The Shop Around the Corner: Release and box office

 The release trailer features Morgan as Matuschek introducing the other characters and who plays them.
 At the end he introduces Lubitsch.
 Film historian Joseph McBride suggests that this connects the film to Lubitsch's early roots as an actor who appeared in films as a shop assistant.
-The Shop Around the Corner was released on January 12, 1940 and premiered in the Radio City Musical Hall on January 25.
+The Shop Around the Corner was released on January 12, 1940 and premiered in the Radio City Music Hall on January 25.
 Upon its release it performed poorly and consequently box office rates were low.
-At the same time, it received more box office success than Lubitsch's previous film Ninotschka.
-The Shop Around the Corner earned a profit of $380,000 and has grossed $1.3 million worldwide.
+At the same time, it received more box office success than Lubitsch's previous film, 1939's Ninotchka.
+The Shop Around the Corner earned a net profit of $380,000 and has grossed $1.3 million worldwide.